jonnenauha/prometheus_varnish_exporter/README.md

 You can find the latest binary releases for linux, darwin, windows, freebsd, openbsd and netbsd  from the [github releases page](https://github.com/jonnenauha/prometheus_varnish_exporter/releases).

+By default the exporter listens on port 9131.
 See `prometheus_varnish_exporter -h` for available options.
 It is recommended to use `-no-exit` in production to not exit the process on failed scrapes.
 Note that if Varnish is not running, `varnishstat` will still produce a successful scrape.

 To test that `varnishstat` is found on the host machine and to preview all exported metrics run